Mental rotation: Assessment

-Originally developed in 1978 by Vandenberg and Kuse based on the research by Shepherd and Metzler (1971), a Mental Rotation Test (MRT) consists of a participant comparing two 3D objects (or letters), often rotated in some axis, and states if they are the same image or if they are mirror images (enantiomorphs).
+Originally developed in 1978 by Vandenberg and Kuse based on the research by Shepard and Metzler (1971), a Mental Rotation Test (MRT) consists of a participant comparing two 3D objects (or letters), often rotated in some axis, and states if they are the same image or if they are mirror images (enantiomorphs).
 Commonly, the test will have pairs of images each rotated a specific number of degrees (e.g. 0°, 60°, 120° or 180°).
 A set number of pairs will be split between being the same image rotated, while others are mirrored.
 The researcher judges the participant on how accurately and rapidly they can distinguish between the mirrored and non-mirrored pairs.

 Notable research

 Shepard and Metzler (1971)

 Roger Shepard and Jacqueline Metzler (1971) were some of the first to research the phenomenon.
 Their experiment specifically tested mental rotation on three-dimensional objects.
 Each subject was presented with multiple pairs of three-dimensional, asymmetrical lined or cubed objects.
 The experiment was designed to measure how long it would take each subject to determine whether the pair of objects were indeed the same object or two different objects.
 Their research showed that the reaction time for participants to decide if the pair of items matched or not was linearly proportional to the angle of rotation from the original position.
 That is, the more an object has been rotated from the original, the longer it takes an individual to determine if the two images are of the same object or enantiomorphs.